MicrosoftDocs/win32/desktop-src/search/iitempropertybag-getpropertyinfo.md

-﻿---
+---
-Description: 'Gets the information required to read or save the properties in the property bag.
-The IItemPropertyBag interface is supported only on Windows XP and Windows Server 2003, and should no longer be used.' ms.assetid: '1667b67d-9dd2-48a6-81dd-c8b06834cef0'
+Description: Gets the information required to read or save the properties in the property bag.
+The IItemPropertyBag interface is supported only on Windows XP and Windows Server 2003, and should no longer be used. ms.assetid: 1667b67d-9dd2-48a6-81dd-c8b06834cef0
-title: 'IItemPropertyBag::GetPropertyInfo method'
+title: IItemPropertyBagGetPropertyInfo method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IItemPropertyBag::GetPropertyInfo method